 Please, try again in a couple of minutes

 See more Expert Answers

-- Frequently asked questions.
-Contraception FAQ024.
-Fertility awareness-based moethods of family planning.
-American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Fertility-Awareness-Based-Methods-of-Family-Planning.
-Accessed Sept.
-23, 2016.
+- FAQs: Fertility awareness-based methods of family planning.
+American College of Obstetricians and Gynecologists. https://www.acog.org/womens-health/faqs/fertility-awareness-based-methods-of-family-planning.
+Accessed Nov.
+3, 2021.

 Products and Services